-The balances of financial instruments measured at fair value on a recurring basis are as follows (see Note 11):
+The balances of financial instruments measured at fair value on a recurring basis are as follows (see Note 9):

+December 31, 2024

+(in thousands) Total Level 1 Level 2 Level 3

+Interest rate swap, assets \$ 46,220 \$ \$ 46,220 \$

 December 31, 2023

 (in thousands) Total Level 1 Level 2 Level 3

-Interest rate swap, assets \$ 46,096 \$ - \$ 46,096 \$ -
+Interest rate swap, assets \$ 46,096 \$ \$ 46,096 \$

-December 31, 2022

-Total Level 1 Level 2 Level 3

-Interest rate swap assets \$ 63 390 \$ \$ 63 390 \$

-Long-term Debt - The fair value of the Company's debt was estimated using Level 1, Level 2, and Level 3 inputs based on recent secondary market trades of the Company's 2031 Senior Unsecured Public Notes (see Note 9), recent comparable financing transactions, recent market risk premiums for loans of comparable quality, applicable London Interbank Offered Rate ("LIBOR"), Secured Overnight Financing Rate ("SOFR"), Canadian Dollar Offered Rate ("CDOR"), U.S. Treasury obligation interest rates, and discounted estimated future cash payments to be made on such debt.
+Long-term Debt - The fair value of the Company's debt was estimated using Level 1, Level 2, and Level 3 inputs based on recent secondary market trades of the Company's 2031 Senior Unsecured Public Notes (see Note 7), recent comparable financing transactions, recent market risk premiums for loans of comparable quality, Secured Overnight Financing Rate ("SOFR"), Canadian Dollar Offered Rate ("CDOR"), Canadian Overnight Repo Rate Average ("CORRA"), U.S. Treasury obligation interest rates, and discounted estimated future cash payments to be made on such debt.
 The discount rates estimated reflect the Company's judgment as to the approximate current lending rates for loans or groups of loans with similar maturities and assumes that the debt is outstanding through maturity.
 Market information, as available, or present value techniques were utilized to estimate the amounts required to be disclosed.
 Since such amounts are estimates that are based on limited available market information for similar transactions and do not acknowledge transfer or other repayment restrictions that may exist on specific loans, it is unlikely that the estimated fair value of any such debt could be realized by immediate settlement of the obligation.

-The following table summarizes the carrying amount reported in the Consolidated Balance Sheets and the Company's estimate of the fair value of the unsecured revolving credit facility, mortgages, unsecured term loans, and senior unsecured notes which reflects the fair value of interest rate swaps:
+The following table summarizes the carrying amount reported in the Consolidated Balance Sheets and the Company's estimate of the fair value of the unsecured revolving credit facility, mortgages, unsecured term loans, and senior unsecured notes which includes the fair value of interest rate swaps:

 December 31,

-(in thousands) 2023 2022
+(in thousands) 2024 2023

-Carrying amount \$ 1,919,607 \$ 2,034,076
+Carrying amount \$ 1,919,927 \$ 1,919,607

-Fair value 1,761,177 1,841,381
+Fair value 1,794,821 1,761,177